 Cellulite plagues many women of all ages, about 90 percent of all women.
 When I was a teenager, a friend’s mother pointed out my cellulite to me when I was wearing a bathing suit and promptly told me to drink more water.
 I didn’t know what offended me more: her pointing out my teenage cellulite or her giving me dietary advice.
-Needless to say, I was 15 years old at the time, and her comment made me cellulite paranoid for many years until I found the tricks to minimize the crinkles on my cheeks.
+Needless to say, I was 15 years old at the time, and her comment made me cellulite paranoid for many years until I found tricks to minimize the crinkles on my cheeks.

-While there are some that say that you cannot get rid of cellulite, I say the opposite is true.
+While there are some who say that you cannot get rid of cellulite, I say the opposite is true.
 When I weighed more, I had cellulite.
-After losing the weight and exercising, the cellulite is pretty much gone.
+After losing weight and exercising, the cellulite is pretty much gone.
 Of course, it is all about genetics and finding what works best for your body.

 1. Stay Moisturized